Alcoholics Anonymous was founded in 1935 by Bill Wilson and Dr. Bob Smith.

-People that have the desire to stop drinking can walk into any AA meeting.
+People who desire to stop drinking can walk into any AA meeting.

 The meetings are free and are worldwide.
-There are plenty of meetings to choose from: Step meetings which focus on one step a week, Big Book meetings where a section of Alcoholics Anonymous is read and discussed, Living Sober meetings where a chapter of Living Sober is read and discussed, God as I Understand Him meetings are held on Sunday mornings, there is a speaker who discusses his/her understanding of their higher power, and then people share on the topic.
-This is not a religious meeting, and may be a good alternative to going to church from some people.
-Speaker meetings are meetings where someone has been asked to speak about their journey and share their experience, strength, and hope, then people share on what was said and how it relates to their life.
-There are many more formats, these are just a few.
+There are plenty of meetings to choose from: Step meetings, which focus on one step a week; Big Book meetings, in which a section of Alcoholics Anonymous is read and discussed; Living Sober meetings, in which a chapter of Living Sober is read and discussed; God as I Understand Him meetings, which are held on Sunday mornings and feature a speaker who discusses their personal understanding of a higher power, followed by discussion.
+These meetings are not religious and may be a good alternative to going to church for some people.
+Speaker meetings are meetings where someone has been asked to speak about their journey and share their experience, strength, and hope.
+These are just a few of the many formats meetings can take.
 It is important to find a sponsor to help you through the steps, and meetings that work for you.
 Other groups that are based on the twelve steps are:

-- Narcotics Anonymous – NA is a twelve step group based on the same principles as AA.
-People that have substance addictions can attend AA or NA.
+- Narcotics Anonymous – NA is a twelve-step group based on the same principles as AA.
+People with substance addictions can attend AA or NA.

 - Heroin Anonymous